zaratanDotWorld/choreWheel/docs/tools/chores.rst

   | Doing chores bit-by-bit over several weeks? *Have fun*.
   | Waiting until the last day? *Good luck*.
-  | Doing 3 hard chores for 30 points a pop? *Go nuts*.
+  | Doing 2 hard chores for 50 points a pop? *Why not*.
-  | Doing 20 easy chores for 5 points each? *Why not*.
+  | Doing 20 easy chores for 5 points each? *Go nuts*.

   It all works.
+  There is no right or wrong way to participate.

 Core Concepts
 -------------